ChristK/IMPACTncd_Engl/README.md

 --------------------------------------------------------------------------------

-IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.
+IMPACTncd_Engl is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Max Birkett, Anna Head, Brendan Collins, Martin O'Flaherty, Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.

+Several research grants have supported its development including grants from the Health Foundation, NIHR, EU Horizon2020, Liverpool City Council, MRC, NIH, and the National Cerebral and Cardiovascular Center in Japan.

-Copyright (C) 2018-2022 University of Liverpool, Chris Kypridemos
+Copyright (C) 2018-2023 University of Liverpool, Chris Kypridemos.

 IMPACTncd_Engl is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software